Video: The New King of Content for the Consumer Technology Industry

-Our president Coleen Sterns Leigh likes to say: If a picture is worth a thousand words, a product video could very well be worth a thousand sales!
+Our president Coleen Sterns Leigh likes to say: If a picture is worth a thousand words, a consumer technology product video could very well be worth a thousand sales!
 And she’s not exaggerating.
-While blog posts catapulted content to a staring role in the marketing world, video is now taking over as a fresh, visually engaging and easier-to-consume alternative.
+While blog posts catapulted content to a starring role in the marketing world, video is now taking over as a fresh, visually engaging, and easier-to-consume alternative.
 In fact, video accounts for over 70 percent of Google search results.

 To get started in the video world, here are a few effective videos you can include in your arsenal to increase your product exposure and sales.